RazrFalcon/rustybuzz/docs/backporting.md

 If you have any questions, we have a dedicated [discussion] for backporting.

+## Working Environment

+Ideally, you should use Linux or macOS.
+While working on Windows is potentially possible, it would be pain.
+Mainly because of `harfbuzz` and not `rustybuzz`. `harfbuzz` relies on many Unix tools.

+For one, you would need at least: git, Python, Rust, clang/gcc and meson.
+Potentially even [ragel](./ragel.md), but it has to be built from sources.

 ## General Algorithm

 The porting algorithm is quite simple and applies to most projects.